Gas Leak, Gas Leak Sensor, Gas Leak Detector, & Hot to Find a Gas Leak NZ

 Call emergency services (111) from a safe location and let them inspect the situation further.

-Another safer way to detect an LPG or natural gas leak is via electronic gas detectors.
+Another safer way to detect an LPG or natural gas leak in house is via an electronic gas leak detector.

-These work by allowing gas to diffuse through a membrane and a set of electrode detectors that slightly change current when the gas is chemically oxidised (or reduced).
+These work by allowing gas to diffuse through a membrane and a set of gas leak sensor electrodes that slightly change current when the gas is chemically oxidised (or reduced).

 They can be stationary or handheld portables.